1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsND250 Community Initiatives Grant – School Field Trip Opportunity is sponsored by North Dakota State Government.
-Supports North Dakota educators with funding for student trips to the ND250 exhibit at the North Dakota Heritage Center & State Museum, enhancing history and civic education.
+Provides funding for North Dakota educators to support student trips to the North Dakota Heritage Center & State Museum, enhancing connections to the state's history and America's 250th anniversary.

 Get alerted about grants like this